Elizabeth Taylor

 Elizabeth Taylor and her brother Howard

-Moreover, the little girl grew up to be a real beauty—she had extraordinary bright blue eyes with a violet tint and thick black eyelashes that grew in two rows (this rare phenomenon occurs once in a million and is known as distichiasis).
+The little girl grew up to be a stunning beauty—she had extraordinary bright blue eyes with a violet tint and thick black eyelashes that grew in two rows (this rare phenomenon occurs in one in a million people and is called distichiasis).

 Early Roles

-In 1939, World War II began, and the Taylor family had to return to the States.
-In Los Angeles, a new life started for the little girl—her mother decided to turn her into an actress and, having made the right connections, began taking Liz to auditions.
-She even invented a new biography for her daughter, according to which she attended ballet school with English Princess Margaret, learned horseback riding with the London elite, and was personally introduced to Her Majesty.
+When World War II broke out in 1939, the Taylor family was forced to return to the States.
+In Los Angeles, a new chapter began for the little girl—her mother decided to make her an actress and, after making the right connections, started taking Liz to auditions.
+She even created a fictional backstory for her daughter, claiming she'd attended ballet school with English Princess Margaret, learned horseback riding with London's elite, and been personally introduced to Her Majesty.

 7-year-old Elizabeth Taylor and her brother selling lemonade at home